fmenti/fmenti.github.io/content/hobbies.en.md

 Let's first cover the four most important questions about what this guide is about:

 **What?** Training your cat from small tricks to more difficult ones like leash walking.
-**Why?** Training your cat will give it a sense of accomplishment, strenghten your bond, combat boredom.
+**Why?** Training your cat will give it a sense of accomplishment, strenghten your bond and combat boredom.
 **How?** Cat training is like learning to play an instrument.
 You have to invest time repeatedly and make sure you start with the basics before trying out something difficult.
 I will guide you through the individual steps.
 **Who?** I live together with my 15 year old cat Estrella and my 3 years old dog Nayla.
 My knowledge about cat training comes from watching animal training tv series for decades as well as training my own cat.